function FormattableMarkup::placeholderFormat

 // The following are using the @ placeholder inside an HTML tag.

-// Convert object to a string nad not string that is not sanitized.
+// Implicitly convert an object to a string, which is not sanitized.

 These are the more common mistakes that can be made.
 Make sure that your site is not using any insecure usages of these placeholders.